lidongyue12138/Data-Mining-Problems/README.md

 Have strong information, low-rank
 DL can dig out the underlying relationship within the data and get the "true" feature
-Problems: Basis function selection, ways of combination (topology), BP(gradient vanish and explode), memory (RNN, LSTM), Computational complexity, Over\Under-fitting
+Problems: Basis function selection, ways of combination (topology), BP(gradient vanish and explode), memory (RNN, LSTM), Computational complexity, Over/Under-fitting